ekotlikoff/gochess/README.md

         Just need a hash function to go from position -> positionId
 * Server
     - [x] http server
+      - [ ] If no response from client in x seconds then call disconnect win for opponent
       - [ ] Support some mechanism for a user cancelling their matchmaking
       - [ ] GET /sync should also provide player and opponent's remaining time to keep client, server in sync
       - [ ] Implement /currentgame so that a disconnected client can reconnect